Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Gibson had spent the entire 1968 season pitching at a level that defied belief.
 He finished the regular season with a 1.12 ERA, the lowest in the live-ball era, and threw 13 shutouts.
 He completed 28 of his 34 starts.
 When the postseason arrived, he was operating at a different altitude than everyone else on the field.

 The Tigers sent 31-game winner Denny McLain to the mound to match him.
-McLain lasted six innings and gave up three earned runs.
+McLain lasted five innings and gave up two earned runs.
 Gibson made him irrelevant.
-He struck out the side in the first inning, fanned Al Kaline three times, and worked through the Detroit order with a fastball that hitters could see but not touch.
-His 17th strikeout came in the ninth inning when he blew a fastball past Norm Cash.
+He struck out two in the first inning and three in the second, fanned Al Kaline three times across the game, and worked through the Detroit order with a fastball that hitters could see but not touch.
+His 17th strikeout came in the ninth inning when he blew a fastball past Willie Horton.

 The record broke Sandy Koufax's mark of 15 World Series strikeouts, set in Game 1 of the 1963 Series.
 Gibson went on to win Game 4 as well, but the Tigers rallied from a three-games-to-one deficit to win the championship in seven.
 Mickey Lolich outpitched Gibson in the deciding game, 4-1, ending one of the greatest individual postseason performances in baseball history.
 Gibson struck out 35 batters across three World Series starts that October.